risingwavelabs/risingwave-docs/versioned_docs/version-1.3/intro.md

 Both Apache Flink and RisingWave are stream processing systems.
 However, RisingWave is more than just a modern alternative to Flink.

-If you are looking for a simple, cost-efficient, SQL-based solution for real-time data processing, RisingWave is an excellent choice.
-RisingWave is designed to be easy to use and can be deployed quickly.
+If you are looking for an easy to use, cost-efficient, SQL-based solution for real-time data processing, RisingWave is an excellent choice.
+RisingWave is designed to be user-friendly and can be deployed quickly.
 This makes it an ideal option for fast-growing businesses that require real-time data processing capabilities.

 For a detailed comparison between RisingWave and Flink, see [RisingWave vs. Flink](/risingwave-flink-comparison.md).